An Introduction to DigitalOcean Spaces

 1. Upload Files

-The Upload Files dialog remains open after you add a file, allowing you to stage multiple files, set their permissions to private or public as a group, and upload them as a batch.
+After files are staged, the Upload Files dialog remains open, allowing you to add more files, set their permissions to private or public as a group, and upload them as a batch.
 Because of browser limitations, file uploads from the Control Panel work best with files smaller than 2GB and batches of less than 100 files.

-Once a file has been staged and uploaded, mousing over its filename provides a Copy link to its URL and displays its permissions and Content-Type metadata.
+Once a file has been staged and uploaded, mousing over its filename displays a link to open the file in a browser, a Copy URL button, the permissions and the Content-Type metadata.

 2. Create New Folders